bnkamalesh/webgo/extensions/sse/README.md

 ## Client Manager

-Client manager is an interface which is required for SSE to function, was implemented so it's easier for you to replace it if required.
-The default implementation is rather simple one, using a mutex.
+Client manager is an interface which is required for SSE to function, since this is an interface it's easier for you to replace if required.
+The default implementation is a simple one using mutex.
 If you have a custom implementation which is faster/better, you can easily swap out the default one.

 ```golang
 type ClientManager interface {